brahimABD98/my-portfolio/src/content/project/Kaddem.md

 ---
-layout: ../../layouts/PostLayout.astro
 title: Kaddem
 description: A Web application to manage universities and students.
 It is a spring boot application with angular front end.
 pubDate: November 10 2022
 heroImage: "/Angspringboot.webp"
+height : 200
+width : 400
 ---

-# Kaddem Spring boot angular web application
+## Kaddem Spring boot angular web application

 A Web application to manage universities and students.
 It is a spring boot application with angular front end.

-## Technologies
+### Technologies

 Here are the technologies used in this project: